August 22, 2024

 Many people eat chili on its own or with a few toppings.
 Vegan sour cream (I like Kite Hill) or shredded vegan cheddar are great toppings to balance a bit of the chili's spiciness.
 You could also add some cilantro, chopped green onions, or even raw onions on top.
 And keep a bottle of your favorite hot sauce around if you want to up the heat level.

-I personally enjoy chili with the sweetness and texture of classic vegan cornbread, and it's so quick and easy to whip up.
+I personally enjoy chili with the sweetness and texture of classic vegan cornbread or vegan cornbread muffins, and they're so quick and easy to whip up.
 I've also heard that some regions prefer to go even sweeter, pairing their chili with cinnamon rolls.
 Tortilla chips, crackers, and biscuits are other common chili complements.

 It's common to use chili as a topping with other foods, like spaghetti, macaroni, or rice.
 I love chili with all kinds of potatoes, including vegan sour cream mashed potatoes, vegan potato skins, and loaded baked potatoes.
 You could also put it in a bread bowl or a corn tortilla.
 And of course, you can pair it with a vegan hot dog and bun to make a vegan chili dog.